SUPPLY CHAINS NEED TO ADD VALUE FOR ALL PARTICIPANTS

 - Not enough emphasis on supply chain network structures and the opportunities at each node.

-- A failure to measure KPIs to drive behaviours.
+- A failure to measure those KPIs that drive behaviours.

-While our list of shortfalls is far from definitive, they all relate back to the quality of leadership that is in place across all supply chain processes.
+While our list of shortfalls is far from definitive, they all relate back to the level of expertise available across all supply chain processes.

 The foundation of successful supply chain